Yoga Therapy Training Courses

 The online portion of the Foundations Program contains 50 sections of lectures and coursework online.
 In addition there are three live Q&A’s per week.
 The recommendation is that you attend at least one of the Q&A’s per week via video conference (video + audio on phone or computer) and the times are spread out to cover most schedules (and time zones!).
 There is also a community aspect in forums with various discussion open to topics of your interest.
 All you need is video and audio capability.
 Videos and homework can be viewed/completed at your own pace and viewed multiple times as required.

 The format of the Foundations Program requires you to do three retreats in New York over a weekend (Friday night to Sunday afternoon).
 They are offered three times/year.
 We also share these same retreats online (“remotely”), three times per year.
 It is best to attend retreats live for an optimum experience.
-The Advanced Program is made up of 7 8-day modules (3 in year 1 and 4 in year 2).
+The Advanced Program, accredited by the International Association of Yoga Therapists (IAYT), is made up of 7 8-day modules (3 in year 1 and 4 in year 2).
 These retreats can be taken in any order for your convenience.
 These seven modules include the three Foundations retreats.
 See these trainings on the Retreat page on our website or contact us for more information.

 Absolutely.
 The Breathing Deeply Foundations program gives you the skills and support you need to practice yoga therapy.
 If you are certified by our school then you have taken the course and have demonstrated the capacity to provide yoga therapy.
 As of this writing, you may call yourself a Yoga Therapist in the all 50 U.S. states and in Canada.